stanimirovn/docs-redis/overview.html.md

 <a id="security"></a>
 ## Security
+It is recommended that each service run in its own network.

 The following ports and ranges are used in this service:

 * Destination port 80 access to the service broker from the cloud controllers